 “If you want peace, work for justice.”

 Peace and justice are common words.
 We use them in our workplaces, in our homes and in everyday interactions.
-They help us describe the state of our souls or to illuminate our sense of being wronged.
+They help us to describe the state of our souls or to illuminate our sense of being wronged.
 Every human has personally experienced the meaning of these words through their sense of well-being or unease and anger.

 Why do these concepts seem inextricably linked?
 Let’s explore the meaning and relationship between these key concepts and look at some of the ways peace and justice are violated in the world today.

-What’s the Relationship Between Peace and Justice?
+What’s the Connection Between Peace and Justice?

-The relationship between peace and justice is intrinsic.
+The connection between peace and justice is intrinsic.
 Peace is an indication that the current state of affairs (interiorly in the case of a person’s mind or soul or exteriorly between peoples or nations) is harmonious and properly ordered.
 It is a state of tranquility, a sense that “all’s right with the world.”

 Here’s how Pope Paul VI explains it: